OreAkintobi/ContactAppFragments/README.md

 # ContactMe

 This is my ContactMe App.
-Contacts can be added, saved in a local (Room) database and deleted.
+Contacts are saved in local (Room) and FireStore databases simultaneously and deleted simultaneously.
+All contacts can be viewed.

 It has been updated slightly; most activities have been replaced with fragments, with a navcontroller for moving between fragments and passing arguments as well.